Changes (Keith Jarrett album)

-Changes is a jazz album recorded by Keith Jarrett, Jack DeJohnette and Gary Peacock in January 1983 during the same sessions that produced the two albums Standards, Vol. 1 and Standards, Vol. 2; the albums together started a long performing and recording career for what became known as the Standards Trio.
-Changes was released by ECM Records in September 1984.
+Changes is an album by American jazz pianist Keith Jarrett recorded over two days in January 1983 and released on ECM September the following year.
+The trio features rhythm section Gary Peacock and Jack DeJohnette, the second release by the long-standing "Standards Trio", the first three of which—Standards, Vol. 1 (1983), Changes and Standards, Vol. 2 (1985)—were all recorded concurrently.

 In 2008 the three albums were collected into a boxed set, Setting Standards: New York Sessions.

 Background

 Keith Jarrett, Gary Peacock and Jack DeJohnette had originally worked together on Peacock's 1977 album Tales of Another.
 In 1983, they came back together after producer Manfred Eicher proposed a trio album to Jarrett.
 The three joined in a studio in Manhattan, New York for a roughly 2-day session during which they recorded enough material for three albums, the two Standards volumes and Changes, without rehearsing or pre-planning the playlist.

 The track "Prism" had been part of the repertoire of Jarrett's "European quartet" in the late 1970s.
 Two separate recordings of the European quartet playing the song in 1979 were later released: one on the 1989 album Personal Mountains, and one on the 2012 album Sleeper.